lubeda/EspHoMaTriXv2/README.md

 ##### alarm

-The alarm is displayed in the upper right corner at all  screen types!
+The alarm is displayed in the upper-right corner at all  screen types!
 You can set its color and its size.

 ###### service